Cancer in Women: The 5 Most Common Types

-Cancer of the breasts,gynecological, colon, and lungs are the most common cancers found in women.
-Breast cancer is the most common, but has the highest survival rate.
+Breast, gynecologic, colon, lung and skin cancers are the most common types found in women.
+Although breast cancer is the most frequent, it has the highest survival rate.

 There are millions of women who beat cancer every year, so it’s worth making the effort to prevent it.
-Dedicate the next three minutes of your time to this quick read so you’ll be aware of the most common types of cancer in women.
+Dedicate the next three minutes of your time to this quick read in order to be aware of the most common types of cancer in women.

 Breast cancer has, without a doubt, the greatest impact on women.
 However, we should mention something important here: it has the highest survival rate.